-BoardPrep recommends inpatient treatment as the starting point when the assessment highlights specific clinical needs.
+BoardPrep recommends inpatient treatment at a partner facility as the starting point when the assessment highlights specific clinical needs.
 These may include medical/psychiatric safety, the need for increased therapeutic intensity and more comprehensive support.

 The assessment also helps predict an optimal estimated length of stay.
 Although length of stay is always individualized to the person, an estimated length of stay is needed for planning purposes for the individual, the family, employer and provider.

 6 Weeks In-residence + IOP/OP Program

 - Absence of legal problems or board issues (med pros)

 - Legal/board issues are manageable as an outpatient

 - Available high-quality outpatient or IOP near home

 - Complete A-C phase (described below)